saakshidedhia/AI-Driven-Asset-Pricing/README.md

 - 📊 **Market performance matters** → ETF reactions are amplified by general NASDAQ performance.
 - 🔍 **Robustness confirmed** → Findings hold across OLS, ARIMAX, and alternative specifications.

+## 📖 Citation
+If you use this work, please cite the research report:

+Saakshi Dedhia, Xin Qin, Yaxi Chen, and Mao Li (2025).
+AI Driven Asset Pricing: The Impact of ChatGPT and AI Announcements on Tech Stocks (ETFs).
+ECON 515 Research Paper.